Infant Adoption Saskatchewan: What to Know Before You Start

 The Aboriginal Cultural Component and Its Relevance for Infant Adoptions

-Saskatchewan requires all adoption applicants to complete a three-hour Aboriginal Culture Component as part of their PRIDE training.
+Saskatchewan requires all adoption applicants to complete a three-hour Aboriginal Cultural Component.
 Beyond the training, non-Indigenous families who adopt Indigenous children are legally obligated to support the child's cultural and linguistic heritage.
 Courts can attach Cultural Plans to adoption orders as formal requirements.

 For families adopting a newborn, this consideration is not theoretical.
 It shapes how you present yourselves in any profile, how you structure an openness agreement, and what commitments you may be making to the child's birth community.
 Approaching this seriously — and demonstrably — strengthens any adoption application.